 - Accept with major revisions

-When revisions are required, the advisor asks the author(s) to rework the paper appropriately, providing specific guidance as to necessary revisions.
-Advisors may need to review the paper again after revisions are made.
+When revisions are required, the guest editor asks the author(s) to rework the paper appropriately, providing specific guidance as to necessary revisions.
+Guest editors may need to review the paper again after revisions are made.

 Topic Structure Guidelines